This chapter discusses how to:

 Because colormaps are associated with windows, X supports displays with multiple colormaps and, indeed, different types of colormaps.
 If there are insufficient colormap resources in the display, some windows will display in their true colors, and others will display with incorrect colors.
 A window manager usually controls which windows are displayed in their true colors if more than one colormap is required for the color resources the applications are using.
 At any time, there is a set of installed colormaps for a screen.
 Windows using one of the installed colormaps display with true colors, and windows using other colormaps generally display with incorrect colors.
 You can control the set of installed colormaps by using XInstallColormap() and XUninstallColormap().

 Colormaps are local to a particular screen.
 Screens always have a default colormap, and programs typically allocate cells out of this colormap.
 Generally, you should not write applications that monopolize color resources.
 Although some hardware supports multiple colormaps installed at one time, many of the hardware displays built today support only a single installed colormap, so the primitives are written to encourage sharing of colormap entries between applications.

 The DefaultColormap() macro returns the default colormap.
-The DefaultVisual() macro returns the default visual type for the specified screen.
-Possible visual types are StaticGray , GrayScale , StaticColor , PseudoColor , TrueColor , or DirectColor (see "Visual Types").
+The DefaultVisual() macro returns the default visual type for the specified screen. <!.IN "Color map"> Possible visual types are StaticGray , GrayScale , StaticColor , PseudoColor , TrueColor , or DirectColor (see "Visual Types").